Keeping Nature Nearby for All to Enjoy

 Each year hundreds of children who want to participate in the City’s summer camps and nature programs do not because their families can’t afford the fees.
 The Foundation’s need-based scholarships offer them the opportunity to engage with nature, and to have fun and build social skills along the way.

-By underwriting scholarships, we boost participation and children develop healthy habits that last their lifetimes.
+By underwriting scholarships for youth from kindergarten to 8th grade, we boost participation and children develop healthy habits that last their lifetimes.
 Through your gifts, you empower children to explore Raleigh’s natural world.

-Get the application form here: Give Play Scholarship Funding.
+Get the Give Play application form here: Give Play Scholarship Funding.
 (Currently unavailable - next application period begins 2018)

 Raleigh Environmental Awards